msinton/random/Scala-3/blog.md

 ```

 If you are familiar with Typeclasses (which are an important mechanism for libraries such as Cats), you will know that
-we often need to define Syntax classes with serve to make writing code easier by converting ordinary values to a partially applied typeclass instance.
+we often need to define Syntax classes which serve to make writing code easier by converting ordinary values to a partially applied typeclass instance.

 Extension methods make this easier